 Skills Challenge leaders are excited about exponentially growing the number of students who can now learn about careers in construction and show off their SKILLS!

 This statewide workforce development program is only made possible through the support of many industry professionals.
 Along with our regional contractor champions from each event who volunteer hundreds of hours of their time and expertise, we also benefit from the hundreds of thousands of dollars in sponsorships from industry firms across the state who value efforts to grow the construction industry's talent pipeline for generations to come.

-In 2019, the Skills Challenges drew approximately 1,000 student observers and hundreds of influencers including state legislators, school superintendents, high school counselors, mayors, school board members, and leaders from the Department of Education and Technical College System of Georgia.
-Contributions made to the AGC Georgia Foundation by industry firms help make these events a huge success.
+During the 2022 Skills Challenge series hundreds of influencers including state legislators, school superintendents, high school counselors, mayors, school board members, and leaders from the Department of Education and Technical College System of Georgia were in attendance.